petergridge/irrigation_V5/README.md

+# This repository has been replaced by https://github.com/petergridge/Irrigation-V5.

 # Irrigation Component V5.1 <img src="https://github.com/petergridge/irrigation_component_v4/blob/main/icon.png" alt="drawing" width="75"/>

 This release is a significant change in the configuration from Version 4.
 While the functionality remains the same the configuration is now available through the settings Devices & Services.